ccloc

 Type: list:string

-Assigns a list of processing profiles for processing the current template event.
+Assigns a list of processing profiles for processing the current template.
 The profiles must be defined in the profile configuration section.

 Note: This option is deprecated.
 Please configure per channel properties in the ccloc bindings.